Charles Rosen

 Rosen in 1973 on a tour of Southern Africa (Note: Photo dedicated to Hans Adler.)

-Charles Welles Rosen (May 5, 1927 – December 9, 2012) was an American pianist and writer on music.
-He is remembered for his career as a concert pianist, for his recordings, and for his many writings, notable among them the book The Classical Style.
+Charles Welles Rosen (May 5, 1927 – December 9, 2012) was an American pianist and music critic.
+He is remembered for his career as a concert pianist, for his recordings, and for his many writings.
+He won the National Book Award for Arts and Letters for The Classical Style.